LiteWinOS/WindowsStore/README.md

 https://pixeldrain.com/u/aJi4ZNRn

-tested on old Windows 2024
+tested on old Windows 11 from 2024 should be working on any LiteOS version

-should be working on any LiteOS version
+Windows 10 have problem mb method #1 would be better